pietrogiuffrida/sqlantipathy/README.md

 This project represent my personal attempt to systematize experiences, code, and approaches in few useful classes.

-Of course sqlalchemy is a sort of *de facto* standard in python/SQL approach, and my package will never be such mature... but in my opinion it is not so simple and not ever backward compatibility is guaranteed with pyodbc and other low level libraries.
+Of course sqlalchemy is a sort of *de facto* standard in python/SQL approach, but in my opinion it is not so simple and not ever backward compatibility is guaranteed with pyodbc and other low level libraries.

 At this moment master branch only implements MSSQL routines.